Listen to this article

 How to manage liquidity risk:

-- Use bond funds: Easy to buy and sell
+- Use bond funds: ETFs and mutual funds offer daily liquidity.

 Real-World Trading Examples